UCCE Frost Protection Training Units

 The UC Davis Biometeorology program provides detailed frost protection information at the following website:

 A very detailed publication covering all aspects of frost protection is the book titled "Frost protection: fundamentals, practice, and economics" which is available free online at the following website of the UN FAO:

 A Spanish language version of the above document is available as a free PDF file at the following website:

 Dr. Robert Evans, Supervisory Agricultural Engineer with the USDA-ARS (retired), has written these comprehensive summaries of frost protection science and practice:

 Temperature inversion information

 The instruction sheet below provides information on how to assemble and install the 35 foot towers for assessing the temperature inversion conditions.
-These are very inexpensive and highly portable, but are not intended for permanent or long-term use.
+These are very inexpensive and highly portable.

 The instruction sheet below explains how to visually analyze the temperature data collected by the above inversion towers.
 If you are operating your own towers following the system described above, this visual analysis is the easiest and most efficient way to evaluate the temperature measurements.